seizadi/cmdb-config/README.md

-# Template Engine
+# CMDB Config

-Project that can be run as command line on Jenkins or Spinnaker pipeline.
-It will use a CMDB as source of truth and for an Environment it will create resolved manifests that can be deployed in a Spinnaker pipeline.
+Project that can be run as command line to seed the CMDB.
+It will use a Git Repo as source and tranfer to CMDB as source of truth so that we can transition.